vngcloud/terraform-provider-vngcloud/docs/data-sources/vserver_volume_type.md

 - **project_id** (String, Required) ID of project.
 - **volume_type_zone_id** (String, Required) Id of volume type zone.

-## Argument Reference
+## Attributes Reference

-The following arguments are supported:
+The following attributes are exported:

 - **id** (String) The ID of this volume type.
 - **iops** (Number) Number iops of this volume type.